dotnet/docs/docs/csharp/programming-guide/namespaces/index.md

 - They organize large code projects.
 - They are delimited by using the `.` operator.
 - The `using` directive obviates the requirement to specify the name of the namespace for every class.
-- The `global` namespace is the "root" namespace: `global::System` will always refer to the .NET namespace `System`.
+- The `global` namespace is the "root" namespace: `global::System` will always refer to the .NET <xref:System> namespace.

 ## C# Language Specification